World Dream Bank

 - + Higashida, Naoki: The Reason I Jump and Fall Down 7 Times Get Up 8

 - Higashida, mostly unable to speak, wrote The Reason I Jump at age 13.
 Short pieces mostly impressive that he went from silence to writer at all.
 His follow-up, Fall Down 7 Times Get Up 8 is stronger I think.
-But Higashida's views are so specific to Japanese culture (or rather to any monoculture with fine-drawn rules) that their worries about worrying or causing worry may not be of too useful to readers in multicultures, where behavior's judged more loosely (in New York (71) he notes this himself).
+But Higashida's views are so specific to Japanese culture (or rather to any monoculture with fine-drawn rules) that their worries about worrying or causing worry may not be too useful to readers in multicultures, where behavior's judged more loosely (in New York (71) he notes this himself).
 For example, in Anger (45) Higashida thinks most autistics who witness a scolding do grasp personal boundaries, do get that WE'RE not being blamed; but he guesses our stress is a feedback loop of panic at one's own overreaction, at one more failure of self-control.
 Not so for me!
 I was raised a hippie, with a quite Japanese need to be considerate; but I lack the need (or even hope) to pass as normal.
 So I don't get into loops like "I blew it!
-I'm melting down... about melting down".
+I'm melting down about melting down".
 What stresses me is just seeing rage; and if the target feels fear or pain, I feel that too.
 For me autism is often just being a bared nerve.
-Painful feelings, expressed or not, directed at me or not, all pierce my weak defenses and hurt me.
+Overactive mirror cells?
+Lidless third eye?
+Well, whatever the reason, painful feelings (expressed or not, directed at me or not) all pierce my weak defenses and hurt me.
 That fragility is simpler and more drastic than Higashida's.
 And your pattern may be unlike his or mine.
 Neurodivergents diverge!

 - + Karasik, Judy & Karasik, Paul: The Ride Together